 Variant Note: かいなか is a very formal variant of かどうか.

 This usage is exclusively used with counter phrases.
-As the examples below suggest, A and B are the same verbal expression in the affirmative and negative form respectively.
+As the examples below suggest, A is the same verbal expression in the affirmative and negative form respectively.

 It costs no more than 2,000 yen.